 The pass opens in early June and then is closed again by Mid September.
 In this short window, the melting snow and the monsoon wreak havoc on the roads.

 I hope the information and tips above on motorcycle water crossings were of help.
-If you have any questions, please feel free to ask in the comments section below.
-You can also follow me on Instagram and chat with me live there or subscribe to my YouTube channel and ask a question there.
+If you have any questions, you can contact me on Instagram and I will be happy to answer.
+You can also consider subscribing to my YouTube channel and asking a question there.